 Cromwell Funds Management Limited has been the responsible entity of the Trust since its registration.
-Cromwell Funds Management Limited is part of Cromwell Property Group, a global real estate investment manager with \$11.0 billion of assets under management.
+Cromwell Funds Management Limited is part of Cromwell Property Group, an Australian capital light investment manager with \$4.4 billion of assets under management.
 The responsible entity undertakes management and administrative duties for the Trust and monitors the Custodian, The Trust Company Limited (owned by Perpetual Limited), which holds the Trust's assets on behalf of the unitholders.